frosas/dotfiles/home/.atom/packages/goto/README.md

 # goto package

-Provides "goto symbol" functionality for the current file or the entire project.
+Provides “goto symbol” functionality for the current file or the entire project.

-This is a replacement for Atom's built-in symbols-view package that uses Atom's own syntax files to identify symbols rather than ctags.
+This is a replacement for Atom’s built-in symbols-view package that uses Atom’s own syntax files to identify symbols rather than ctags.
 The ctags project is very useful but it is never going to keep up with all of the new Atom syntaxes that will be created as Atom grows.